rabbitmq/rabbitmq-website/docs/metadata-store/everyday-operations.md

 ---
-title: Consistency and Availability Characteristics of Khepri
+title: Everyday Operations with Khepri
 ---

-# Consistency and Availability Characteristics of Khepri
+# Everyday Operations with Khepri

 Even though the metadata store doesn’t store messages, its behavior will affect day-to-day behavior and technical operations of a RabbitMQ that uses it, at